GlobalDigitalLibraryio/gdl-frontend/README.md

 #### Install

-Each module lives in it's own package under the `packages` directory.
+Each module lives in its own package under the `packages` directory.
 We are using [bolt](https://github.com/boltpkg/bolt) to manage our monorepo, so you are going to need bolt installed globally as well.

 ```
 yarn global add bolt